HemingNM/SESraster/README.md

 - If you use this R package, please cite in your publications: <br>

 Heming N. M., Mota F. M. M., Alves-Ferreira G. (2023).
-“SESraster: Raster Randomization for Null Hypothesis Testing.”
+SESraster: Raster Randomization for Null Hypothesis Testing.
 R package version 0.7.0, <https://CRAN.R-project.org/package=SESraster>
 <br>

 - For more information: